 "While performing with vocal groups over the years (Jon Rubin Group, Bright Side Band, Hardly Strictly Trad.), there would always be one or two instrumental numbers in each set played as duets between guitar and violin.
 These provided some of the best moments for audience and players alike.
 The HSJ sub-project gives my bowed-string collaborator and me the freedom to explore this '10-string' guitar/violin sound with less emphasis on Traditional, more on improvisation and groove..." -- JR

 Jon Rubin began leading guitar/violin duos in 2009, developing an original sound combining folk/blues, celtic, and jazz influences.
-He has 'honed the tone' in hundreds of performances from the Central Coast to San Francisco, working with an all-star roster of violinists including current collaborators...
+He has 'honed the tone' in hundreds of performances from the Central Coast to San Francisco, working with an all-star roster of violinists including recent collaborators...